Kim Min-kyu (entertainer): 2019: Produce X 101, modeling, first award

 In March 2019, Kim represented Jellyfish Entertainment together with fellow trainee Choi Jun-Seong on the reality survival show Produce X 101 for the chance to debut in a Mnet boy group.
 He ranked 12th on the finale of Produce X 101 and was eliminated from the final lineup, barely missing the mark to becoming the member of X1.
 Despite his elimination, Kim's appearance on the show led him to receive many advertisement offers.

 On August 21, he became the first male model for the beauty brand Banila Co..
 He also partook in multiple magazine shoots like DAZED, NYLON and Grazia.
-On September 23, he was chosen as a model for the American clothing retailer Guess (clothing).
+On September 23, he was chosen as a model for the American clothing retailer Guess.
 On December 5, he was cast to host MBC Music's new program Pink Festa.
 On December 7, he held his first fan-sign for Banila Co..
 December 16, he held 'Nineteen, Minkyu' in Japan.
 On December 17, he won the Hot Rookie Award on First Brand Awards 2020.